 Do I have to pay CalFresh back?

-No, you will not have to pay any money back unless you are overpaid.
+No, you will not have to pay any money back unless you are accidentally overpaid.

-Yes, any balance remaining on your Electronic Benefit Transfer (EBT) card will roll over to the following month.
+You will not lose your benefits.
+Any balance remaining on your Electronic Benefit Transfer (EBT) card will stay on your card until you spend it.
 Your benefits won’t be adjusted or reduced because you aren’t using the full amount every month.

 Does CalFresh count as income?